Why do famous personalities write books?

 The list can go on.
 Celebrities have always had a tale to tell, but their efforts to put their experiences and thoughts in words prove that ‘writing’ has an undeniable power to immortalize actions.

-And what is the takeaway for us?
+And what is the takeaway for us in why famous Indian personalities become authors?
 A golden opportunity to catch a glimpse of the stars we look up to, in words; and also get motivated to “write”, because writing is the best way to celebrate life.